muji786/spring2025-dynamic-web-development/assignments/01_assignment.md

 ### Details:

-Due Date: week 2 - March 21st
+Due Date: week 2

-Your assignment must be turned in BEFORE midnight on Wednesday, the day before class, March 21st.
+Your assignment must be turned in BEFORE midnight on the day before class.

 ## Helpful Tips & References: